 Classic And Modern Beauty With A Boreham House Wedding

 There is no other home that is quite like the Boreham House in all of the South East area.
-It has been designated as an English Heritage Grade 1 listed Stately Home, complete with license.
+It has been designated as an English Heritage Grade 1 listed Stately Home, complete with a license.
 No other wedding venue in Essex can compete with Boreham House because of its unique features.
 Henry VIII’s staircase is just one of the notable things that sets this location apart.

-I really had such a great time at Boreham House and look forward to working there again in the future.
+I had such a great time at Boreham House and look forward to working there again in the future.